zxt0217/WeatherMamba/README.md

 * Evaluate the exact checkpoint corresponding to each reported experiment.
 * Use the official evaluation protocol when computing mIoU.
 * Record resolved configuration files and logs for every run.
+* Commit an exact dependency snapshot as `requirements-lock.txt` before the final release.

 ## Citation